 We all know pretty well what a landscape is, but what is a soundscape?
-What are its boundaries, how is it defined and where it can be found?
+What are its boundaries, how is it defined and where can it be found?
 And how can we distinguish soundscape from ecoacoustics, or even just background noise?

 Raymond Murray Schafer summarized his first definition of “soundscape” in a book called The New Soundscape: A Handbook for the Modern Music Teacher publised in Canada in 1969.
 The book’s fame gradually spread, and Schafer, together with a small group of his colleagues and students at the Simon Fraser University in Vancouver, finally established the more ambitious The World Soundscape Project (WSP).